lj-watson/fpga-wordle/README.md

 # ece243-fpga-wordle
 This program runs Wordle on a DE1-SoC FPGA.
-It is written in C with some inline ARM Assembly (not optimised).

 To simulate on a web browser: